DataBrewery/cubes/doc/extensions/providers.rst

 Optional:

-* `public_dimensions()` – list of provided dimension names that can be shared by cubes in other models or by other providers
 * `requires_store()` – return `True` in this method if the provider requires a data store (database connection, API credentials, ...).